mrh996/ronghui/_pages/about.md

 **I am currently recruiting new PhD candidates with interests in some of the following areas:**

-Safe, Secure and Explainable AI
+* Safe, Secure and Explainable AI
-Probabilistic Verification
+* Probabilistic Verification
-Reinforcement Learning
+* Reinforcement Learning, NLP and Computer Vision

 Funding opportunities for students/researchers
 ======